 Students who are academically suspended are prohibited from attending the Graduate School or any academic level of the University for a period of one calendar year.
+Any courses taken at another university during the time of academic suspension will not be accepted for credit.

-Any courses Further information may be found in the Troy University catalog at http://trojan.troy.edu/catalogs/1415graduate/pdf/documents/General-Information.pdf.
+Further information may be found in the Troy University catalog at http://trojan.troy.edu/catalogs/1415graduate/pdf/ documents/General-Information.pdf.